SubratShrestha/Notes/UNSW/20T2/2041Comp/perl.md

 ### Function pointers (kinda).

-We can pass in subroutines in perl, and we can execute them using the `&`.
+We can pass in subroutines in perl, and we can execute them using the `&`, that just tells perl that the following object is executable perl.

 ```perl
 sub print_odd {